St Joseph’s Catholic Primary School

 – Two ELSAs are released to provide timetabled ELSA support- still including our PP pupils (2 hours per week for pupil premium).

-– Year 6 teacher continues to have 2 hours HLTA time a week for PP priority pupil coaching
+– Year 6 teacher continues to have 2 hours HLTA time a week for PP pupil coaching

 -Our HLTA Nurture Leader continues to develop her role to support parents and families in a tailor made fashion to address individual needs including offering nationally recognised parenting programmes.